rahulravindran0108/student-intervention-system/README.md

 Support Vector Machines are based on the concept of decision lines that define decision boundaries.
 A decision line is one that separates between different sets of objects.
 In other words, given labeled training data as is in this supervised learning case, the algorithm outputs a clear divide that categorizes new examples.
 SVM chooses the best decision line or divide where the distance between that line and the nearest observations of differing classes are the largest.

 Furthermore, SVMs can employ the use of kernels to fit the data in a higher dimensional space to convert a linear classifier into a more complex nonlinear decision line.
-Think of this decision boundary as being oddly shaped much like the borders of West Virginia in the US as opposed to being a straight line like the y-axis separating negative and positive x values on an x vs y graph.
-The right circle in the above image illustrates this non-linear decision line.
-The use of kernels lends the model the necessary flexibility to learn from complex datasets and enhance its predictive outcomes.

 The chosen SVM model was tuned using Grid Search and Stratified Shuffle Split because the data set is small and unbalanced.
 Also, in such a case where the data is unbalanced, an F1 score is a better metric than accuracy.
 The parameters optimized were `gamma`,`C` and `tolerance`.
 I attempted to use optimize over a more exhaustive grid with multiple kernels, but due to timeout issues with ipython notebook, I stuck with the two aforementioned parameters.
-Nevertheless, satisfactory F1 score of 0.853 on the test sets where obtained, which was better than the default model.
+Nevertheless, satisfactory F1 score of 0.813 on the test sets where obtained, which was better than the default model.

 ```

-SVC(C=200, cache_size=200, class_weight=None, coef0=0.0, degree=3,
+SVC(C=100, cache_size=200, class_weight=None, coef0=0.0, degree=3,
   gamma=0.001, kernel='rbf', max_iter=-1, probability=False,
   random_state=None, shrinking=True, tol=0.001, verbose=False)
 Predicting labels using SVC...
 Done!
-Prediction time (secs): 0.005
+Prediction time (secs): 0.004
-F1 score for training set: 0.881670533643
+F1 score for training set: 0.880361173815
 Predicting labels using SVC...
 Done!
-Prediction time (secs): 0.002
+Prediction time (secs): 0.001
-F1 score for test set: 0.853146853147
+F1 score for test set: 0.816326530612

 ```